benchristel/sindarin/adjectives.md

   what [.s i berian vell] is supposed to mean, so you have the option of avoiding the mutation and saying [.s i berian mell] or [.s i berian bell] instead.

+/!

 ## Word Order

 Sometimes adjectives can be placed before the noun.
 Often this is done to preserve the meter or rhyme scheme of a poem.

 When an adjective comes before a noun that's also modified by the article [.s i], the adjective comes after the [.s i].
 Because of this, the soft mutation from [.s i] affects the adjective instead of the noun.

 !!example

-"the green jewel" = [.s i vîr galen] / [.s i galen mîr]
+"the green jewel" = [.s i vîr calen] / [.s i vîr galen] / [.s i galen mîr]

 /!